ethanwong888/CS31/README.md

 # CS31
 Assignments for CS31

-Done by Ethan Wong in Fall 2019 @ UCLA
+Taken in Fall 2019 @ UCLA with Professor David Smallberg